Chaitanya-nawale/ExpertKnowledgeTwin/README.md

 Folder Name | Description
 --- | ---
-n8n_workflows | contains all the n8n workflows that we have in order to support our system.
+n8n_workflows | contains all the n8n workflows that we have in order to support our system. supabase | contains supabase migration script aimodel | contains llm hosting code and useful commands. llamaMistral3host.sh is the main script to run the llm.
+However, environment and llama setup might be needed before running the script.
+Please check useful_commands.txt and loadllama.sh for the setup. embeddingModel | contains embedding model hosting commands. hostMistralEmbedding.sh is the main script to run the embedding model.